NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ### Step 7.
 Mapping and Variant Calling

-Mapping and variant calling tools are different that illumina.
+Mapping and variant calling tools are different that what is typically used with Illumina data.
 Nanopore fastq data by mapping to an E.coli reference genome using **Minimap2**.
 Notice the '-ax map-ont' signalling we are using Nanopore data.
 Minimap2 creates a SAM file, a type of alignment file.
 We need to convert this to a BAM file to make the alignment compatible with other software.
 We do this using **samtools**.
 ```
 cd nanopore/bacteria/data
 minimap2 -ax map-ont Ecoli_reference.fasta Ecoli_Japan_1_trim.fastq.gz  | samtools sort -o Ecoli_Japan_1_aln.bam